Emillio007/Atom-Arrays/README.md

 # Atom-Arrays
-This repository is the publication (pending, expected date: 10th of March 2025) of the Atom Array framework built during the research for the Master thesis: "Atomic Light-Matter Interfaces with Controlled Super- &amp; Subradiance".
+This repository is the publication of the Atom Array framework built during the research for the Master thesis: "Atomic Light-Matter Interfaces with Controlled Super- &amp; Subradiant Emission".
 It features highly costumizable diagonalizations of dipole-coupled atomic array systems and time evolution with varying parameters for simulating experiments.

 Animations that are referenced in the thesis can be found as appendix in the folder "figures".